Kullback-Leibler aggregation and misspecified generalized linear models

-Recall that if $(\cH,\Lambda)$ satisfies condition~\ref{cond2}, Theorems~\ref{TH:linagE} and~\ref{TH:linagP} also hold.
-The following theorems ensure a better rate for the maximum likelihood aggregate $\ff_{\hat \lambda_n}$ over $\Lambda_1(R)$ when $D$ and thus $M$, becomes much larger than $n$.
-It extends the problem of convex aggregation defined by \citet{Nem00}, \citet{JudNem00} and \citet{Tsy03} to case where the conditional distribution of the response variables is not restricted to be Gaussian. \begin{TH1} Fix $R>0$ and let $\Lambda$ be any closed convex subset of the ball $\Lambda_1(R)$ defined in~\eqref{EQ:ell1ball}.
-Let condition~\ref{cond1} hold and assume that the dictionary $\cH$ consists of functions satisfying $\|f_j\|\le 1$, for any $j=1, \ldots, M$.
-Then, the maximum likelihood aggregate $\ff_{\hat \lambda_n}$ over $\Lambda$ satisfies
+Recall that if $(\cH,\Lambda)$ satisfies Condition~\ref{cond2}, Theorems~\ref{THlinagE} and~\ref{THlinagP} also hold.
+The following theorems ensure a better rate for the maximum likelihood aggregate $\hh_{\hat\lambda_n}$ over $\Lambda$ when $D$, and thus $M$, becomes much larger than $n$.
+It extends the problem of convex aggregation defined by \citet{Nem00}, \citet{JudNem00} and \citet {Tsy03} to the case where the distribution of the response variables is not restricted to be Gaussian.